The Power of 'Sticking With It'

 "There is always the occassional first timer who flourishes from the word go, but for the overwhelming majority, that first step on the dance floor is not only an alien experience, but an exposing one too."

 Our members literally LOVE Ceroc.
 I know this for a fact.
-It never ceases to inspire a 'warm tummy feeling' when I hear anecdotes of achievement, forging friendships, improving confidence, healthier bodies, happier minds, blossoming relationships, Ceroc weddings, Ceroc babies even and non-stop, heartfelt gratitude.
-Dance really does change lives for the better.
+It never ceases to inspire a 'warm tummy feeling' when I hear anecdotes from my members - forging new friendships, improving confidence, healthier bodies, happier minds, blossoming relationships, Ceroc weddings (and a fair few Ceroc babies) and non-stop, heartfelt gratitude from people who have had their lives changed for the better.
+Dance really does all of this and more!.

-Throughout my 15 years on the Ceroc scene (a significant stretch of which has been spent on the stage, instructing) I have witnessed the full range of people's reactions towards their first ever dance class.
-There is always the occassional first timer who flourishes from the word go, but for the overwhelming majority, that first step on the dance floor is not only an alien experience, but an exposing one too.
+Throughout my 15 years on the Ceroc scene (a significant stretch of which has been spent on the stage, instructing) I have witnessed a wide range of reactions when people face their first ever dance class.
+There is always the occassional first timer who flourishes from the word go, but for the overwhelming majority, that first step on the dance floor is not only an alien experience, but an exposing and nervewracking one too.

-Vulnerability does odd things to us.
-Some of us go quiet whilst we soak it all in.
-Some of us get giggly and babble nonsensical things we will later deem utterly embarrassing.
-Some of us (myself included) perform to the crowds and demand attention, hiding our nerves behind bravado.
-Some of us get frustrated and self-critical, because apologising shows that at least we're aware of my inabilities.
+Vulnerability does strange things to us.
+Some of us go quiet and introverted.
+Some of us get giggly and embarassed, and babble nonsensical things we will later regret.
+Some of us (myself included) hide our nerves behind faux-bravado.
+Most of us get self-critical and continuously say "Sorry"...because apologising at least shows that we're aware of our inabilities.

 As an instructor, I endeavour to spend time with all of my Beginners and explain to them that their sentiments are not uncommon.
-If, however, I could reach out and allay fears BEFORE people set foot in that venue, I am adamant that people would not only enjoy their first experience much more, but maybe they'd even consider giving it another go.
+If, however, I could reach out and allay people's fears BEFORE they set foot in a dance venue, I am adamant that people would not only enjoy their first experience much more, but maybe they'd even consider giving it another go.

 - Persevere!
 Learning to dance, like learning any new skill, takes a little time and perserverance.
-You can't converse with the locals after one Spanish lesson, you can't master a double baked parmesan souffle on your first step into a kitchen, it's foolish to think you can dance like the Strictly Stars after 45 minutes in a Beginner lesson!
-Feelings of accomplishment and confidence are, however, closer than you think.
+You can't converse with the locals after one Spanish lesson, you can't master a double-baked parmesan souffle on your first step into a kitchen, it's foolish to think you can dance like the Strictly Stars after 45 minutes in a Beginner lesson!
+Feelings of accomplishment and confidence are just around the corner...for now, enjoy being a Beginner.

 - You will start to experience success on week 2.
 The feel of the dance becomes second nature, muscle memory kicks in and it all starts to make sense.
 It feels smoother to dance, you are moving with your partner around the floor, and the sense of accomplishment is empowering.

-- We care.
+- Teachers care.
+And understand.
 We really do.
+Guess what...we've felt it!
 Come and see us, ask us questions, ask us to dance, make mistakes, laugh and never apologise.
 The fun is in the learning, and your strive for perfection is only going to frustrate you further.
 2 minutes with a teacher or a Taxi dancer can turn your confidence around.

 So stick with it!
 Don't be afraid to feel like a learner.
-Aspire to get better, but give yourself the time.
+Aspire to get better, but give yourself the time and freedom to do so.

-Why bother?
-Because somewhere down the line that feeling of achievement is indescribable.« All blogs
+It does take practice...so why bother?
+Because somewhere down the line that feeling of achievement is completely indescribable.« All blogs